StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 ---
-title: "How to Set Up Your Own Personal Wiki"
+title: "How to Set Up Your Own Personal Wiki (with Jekyll)"
 layout: post
 tags: note making, note taking, notes, digital garden, personal wiki, tutorial
 date: 2022-08-24
 importance: 7
 description: "Tutorial on how to make a digital garden / personal wiki using my template.
 Step-by-Step, not too hard even if you are not a programmer by trade."
-abstract: "This is a tutorial on how to make a digital garden / personal wiki using my template.
+abstract: "This is a tutorial on how to make a digital garden / personal wiki using my Jekyll template.
 Step-by-Step, not too hard even if you are not a programmer by trade. "
 twitter_image: "https://strikingloo.github.io/resources/ai-generated-images/dalle_2/steampunk_library.png"
 sitemap: true
 ---